TULiberalArts/Anthropology/pages/undergradaute.md

 -Why did cities emerge, apparently quite independently in different parts of the world?
 -How are identities formed, both of individuals and of groups?

-- ## Biological Anthropology
+## Biological Anthropology
 Biological anthropologists study the evolutionary origins of all humans, and the variation that exists among contemporary populations, as well as how biological variation existed in past populations.
 They consider how the environment, genes, and culture interact to shape human biology in the past and present.

 Some key areas of focus:

--Faculty and students study the ways in which humans have adapted to extreme environments, such as high altitude.
+- Faculty and students study the ways in which humans have adapted to extreme environments, such as high altitude.
--Faculty and students study the genetic basis and evolutionary origins of human diseases.
+- Faculty and students study the genetic basis and evolutionary origins of human diseases.
--Faculty and students study the role of nutrition in shaping growth and development, and human health over the life course.
+- Faculty and students study the role of nutrition in shaping growth and development, and human health over the life course.

 Some key questions:

 - What were our ancestors like?
 - What are the biological bases of uniquely human traits, as they compare to living and extinct primates?
 - How can we explain physical variation among human populations?

-- ## Linguistic Anthropology
+### Linguistic Anthropology
 Linguistic anthropologists study the dynamic relationships among speakers, language, culture, and society.
 This subfield explores the many ways in which communicative practices shape patterns of social interaction, categories of identity and group membership, cultural beliefs and ideologies, and the cultural resources to engage natural and social worlds.

 Some areas of focus:

--Language socialization: The study of how a speaker learns a language while simultaneously learning to become competent members of a cultural community.
+- Language socialization: The study of how a speaker learns a language while simultaneously learning to become competent members of a cultural community.
--Language contact: The study of the historical, political, and sociocultural dynamics of two or more languages in contact.
+- Language contact: The study of the historical, political, and sociocultural dynamics of two or more languages in contact.
--Language ideology: The study of the socially constructed, "commonsense" notions about languages, their speakers, and communicative norms.
+- Language ideology: The study of the socially constructed, "commonsense" notions about languages, their speakers, and communicative norms.

 Some key questions:

--What are the dynamic relationships among language, culture, and society?
+- What are the dynamic relationships among language, culture, and society?
--How do children and other novices develop the fluency to use languages in socially intelligible and culturally appropriate ways?
+- How do children and other novices develop the fluency to use languages in socially intelligible and culturally appropriate ways?
--What does it mean when we lose the last speaker of a language, and what factors lead to these situations?
+- What does it mean when we lose the last speaker of a language, and what factors lead to these situations?

-- ## Sociocultural Anthropology
+### Sociocultural Anthropology
 Sociocultural anthropologists study social patterns and practices, paying close attention to how people around the world live, organize, govern, and create meaning about themselves and others.
 To gain a firsthand sense of a community, sociocultural anthropologists spend time living in a community to do fieldwork which emphasizes the methodology of participant observation.

 Some areas of focus:

 - Political anthropology: The study of patterns of governance, politics, and power.
 Faculty and students study legal systems and violence in the Caribbean.
 - Media anthropology: The study of media consumption and production.
 Faculty and students study national, transnational, and regional discourses in European mass media.
 - Faculty and students study lucha libre (professional wrestling) and its place in urban popular culture in Mexico City.

 Some key questions:

-- How do macro-level processes impact everday lived experiences?
+- How do macro-level processes impact everyday lived experiences?
 - Are there human "cultural universals" and do they change over time?
 - How is globalization changing the way people understand themselves and others?

-- ## Anthropology of Visual Communication
+### Anthropology of Visual Communication
 Temple University's Department of Anthropology has long been known, both nationally and internationally, for its specialization in the anthropology of visual communication.
 Specialized courses and training were first established by Professor Jay Ruby (now retired) in the late 1960s and developed over a period of more than three decades.
 We continue to offer this specialization to undergraduate majors and minors in anthropology (through our undergraduate Anthropology of Visual Communication track) as well as to doctoral students.

 The anthropology of visual communication is broadly concerned with the production, distribution, reception, circulation, and transformation of visual forms, both within and across communities.
 Areas of ethnographic and theoretical focus include events such as rituals, spectacles, and performances; works of art, architecture, clothing, and the body; museums, displays, and expositions; and media-based productions such as films, videos, photography, and websites.